 © Hans Hillewaert, License: CC BY-SA 4.0

-The Cuttlefish, a cephalopod of intrigue, boasts distinctive W-shaped pupils that are not just visually striking but also play a crucial role in their formidable camouflage abilities.
-This unusual eye structure enhances their vision, allowing them to better blend with their surroundings and become masters of disguise in the aquatic realm.
+The Cuttlefish, a cephalopod of intrigue, boasts distinctive W-shaped pupils that are not just visually striking but also play a key role in their formidable camouflage abilities.
+This unusual eye structure enhances their vision, allowing them to better blend with their surroundings and become masters of disguise in their aquatic home.

 8. Four-eyed Fish – Surface Spectator